This is a call to action in a very different kind of revolution.

 Manipulating circumstances so that we’re sheltered from violation is not power.
 Submission to authority in order to secure its ultimately violent protection against violators is not security.
 Instead, these are declarations of bankruptcy and capitulation to the unjust whom we trust to “protect” us by violating the unjust whom we fear.
 So, the unjust are the real gods of this authoritarian world, warring, conniving, thieving and destroying just like mythical gods of old.
 Tyrants must extract obeisance and tribute from their resistant victims; but we in farces of mock “freedom” voluntarily submit to some lords of violence in vain hopes that they will defend us from others, (which in fact rarely happens,) and that otherwise the violence and destruction perpetrated by them all will pass us over.

 Except now it’s too late.
-No place remains toward which their violence and destruction can pass us over.
+No place is left to hide where their violence and destruction can pass us over.
 The authoritarian shadow is enveloping the globe.
 Until we make the crazy, radical, ill-advised move to break out of our socialized mind prisons, life will only further serve to hem and lock us in.
 And, yes, violators and their destruction will continue to wreak havoc until they eventually enslave and destroy even us and ours, proving our faith in their might, just as we feared: manifest calamity born of private paranoia.

 Regardless of lip service in support or protest, the unjust and the power of injustice are what we truly believe in, and our religion is authoritarianism.